 Serving Suggestions

-If you’re looking for more healthy warm salad recipes, you’ll also love this Roasted Broccoli Quinoa Salad, this Curried Lentil Salad with Roasted Cauliflower, and this Dijon Garlic Sheet Pan Veggies & Chickpeas!
+If you’re looking for more warm salad recipes, you’ll also love this Roasted Broccoli Quinoa Salad, this Curried Lentil Salad with Roasted Cauliflower, and this Roasted Butternut Squash Salad!

-How to Store Roasted Cauliflower Salad with Crispy Chickpeas
+How to Store a Leftover Cauliflower Chickpea Salad

-Roasted cauliflower and crispy chickpeas are crispiest when enjoyed straight from the oven, but leftovers, if any, will keep in the fridge for up to 5 days.
-If possible, keep the cauliflower and chickpeas in a separate container from the lemon tahini dressing.
+I recommend serving this roasted cauliflower salad as soon as it’s assembled, while the chickpeas and cauliflower are still warm and crispy.
+Any leftovers will keep in the fridge for up to 5 days.
+If possible, store the cauliflower and chickpea mixture separately from the lemon tahini dressing.

 Recipe FAQs